 Rewards credit cards offer rewards on credit card purchases.
 There are three basic types of rewards cards: cashback, points, and travel.
 While most people prefer cashback rewards.
 For example, the Citi Double Cash offers an unlimited 2% back for each dollar spent.
 Others like points because they can be redeemed for cash or other things.
 Travel rewards cards remain the most preferred among frequent travellers due to the ability to get free flights or hotel stays.

 Although there are many different types of credit cards, any card can assist your credit score to grow as long as you manage it properly.
-The more your credit score increase, the more you qualify for cards that offer more valuable purchase rewards and other benefits—hence knowing the different types of credit cards key, before deciding a sound credit card to build credit which best suits your current needs.
+The more your credit score increase, the more you qualify for cards that offer more valuable purchase rewards and other benefits—hence knowing the different types of credit cards key, before deciding the best credit cards to build credit which best suits your current needs.